2i2c-org/2i2c-org.github.io/content/blog/2023/2023-q3-update/index.md

 So, for the past several months we've been working on a plan to evolve 2i2c's team structure in order to more effectively manage the complexity of our service, and balance long- and short-term thinking.

-This began with an organizational audit carried out by [makeadifference.digital](https://www.makeadifference.digital/), a consulting group that focusese on tech-for-good and non-profit products and services.
+This began with an organizational audit carried out by [makeadifference.digital](https://www.makeadifference.digital/), a consulting group that focuses on tech-for-good and non-profit products and services.
 They conducted interviews with everybody on the team, and concluded that we have a few key functions missing that were creating or compounding the stresses people felt.

 We're looking into ways that we can make more of this work public, but in the meantime here is an overview of some highlights: